aaronralls/aaronralls.github.io/_posts/2019-01-15-10-steps-to-create-blog-post.md

 - H1 how is this [different][TitleVSH1] than the title?
 - This sets out what the scope of your blog post will be and should meet the users intent.
 If it doesn't then they will quickly leave your site.
 - 20-70 characters
 - Include a keyword.
-A key word may be a phrase.
+A keyword may be a phrase.
 A longer phrase would be a "long tail" keyword.
 - Style away, but be consistent and let it enhance the user experience!
 - Used for internal links on your site